Where to find the “big five” in South Africa

-Kruger National park is one of the greatest wild life riserve in the world and it preserves a sensational diversity of animal, bird and plant life.
+The Kruger National Park is one of the most significant wildlife reserves in the world, and it preserves a sensational diversity of animal, bird and plant life.
 The park is about 380 km long, 60 km wide and approximately 20.000 km square.
-Throughout the reserve, from the north to the south part, you can find several eco zones with the consequent changing flora and landscape.
+Throughout the reserve, from the north to the south part, you can find several ecozones with the consequent changing flora and landscape.
 It is home to 147 mammal species (more species than any other game reserve in the world), over 500 bird species, 114 reptile species, ranging from crocodiles to chameleons, 49 fish species, 34 frog species, over 2,000 plant species, including 456 tree and shrub species.
 Here you can spot the most wanted “big five”: Lion, Elephant, Buffalo, Leopard and Rhino.
 The best wildlife viewing in Kruger is during the dry winter months from May to September.
-At this time the bush thins out and animals congregate around waterholes and rivers.
+At this time the bush thins out, and animals congregate around waterholes and rivers.

 Driving around the park is very easy.
 The main road that crosses the reserve and the roads joining the campsites/lodge are tarred, with all the signs to get to your destination.
 Anyways, the best choice is a 4wd vehicle because you can have a complete tour even driving along the dirt roads of the park.